cgosiak/AirlineFinalProject/README.md

 	Added ability to read from external files!!!
 Works correctly!

 (12/01/2015 - 1:15  PM)(Caleb G.)
-	Absolutely Need!
+* Absolutely Need
 	* Test Cases!
-	It is easier to say what is not done at this point:
+* It is easier to say what is not done at this point:
 	* Fix Seat Type Errors, irritation station right now, all are first class
 	* Fix date/time stuff
 	* Be able to sort flights, in order of flight date